matijapretnar/aeff/README.md

 # Hook

+Install dependencies by

+    opam install cow tiny_httpd

+and build by running

+    ocamlbuild -use-ocamlfind -pkgs cow,tiny_httpd hook.byte

+Then, run

+    ./hook.byte file1.hook file2.hook ...

-Run `ocamlbuild hook.byte` and then run `hook.byte file1.hook file2.hook ...`.
-This loads all the commands in all the listed files and starts executing them one by one.
+This loads all the commands in all the listed files and starts a local HTTP server providing the interface.

-You run computations by `do ...`.
-This goes through evaluation steps one by one and asks you at each step whether to trigger an incoming operation, which you do by writing `op arg`.